 St Joseph's College prides itself on the quality of the teaching and pastoral care provided to each of its pupils, from EYFS across to Sixth Form, including Boarding.
-The Governing body has ultimate responsibility for meeting all the College's regulatory requirements, which they delegate to the Principal, supported by the Senior Leadership team.
-In line with good practice and as part of the Governors' due diligence, the Board of Governors' reviews this policy annually.
+The Governing body has ultimate responsibility for meeting all the College's regulatory requirements, which they delegate to the Principal, supported by her Senior Leadership team.

 St Joseph's College, as an aware employer, is committed to safeguarding and promoting the well-being of children and young people as its number one priority.
 Robust recruitment, selection and induction procedures operate throughout the College and extend to organisations and services linked on its behalf.
-The College operates safe recruitment and adopts recruitment procedures in line with the regulatory requirements and has due regard to relevant guidance issued by the Secretary of State1.2
+The College operates safe recruitment procedures in line with regulatory requirements and has due regard to relevant guidance issued by the Secretary of State.